gvwilson/thirdbit/src/fiction/in-heck/index.md

 and peered between the boxes that hid them.
 "I can't see anything,"
 he whispered.
-"Oh wait, there's Miz Nabbles an' a couple of other folk.
-An' there's your ma."
-He glanced at Maddy.
-"She looks pretty upset.
-Oh, and here comes Able and the Operators."

-The next few minutes were filled with the noise and bustle of people getting ready to travel.
-Able clipped the wagon's heavy iron hitch to its back while Special Blazes and Thoughtful slung their bags beneath the wagon's bench seat.
-"Don't worry, it's faster than it looks,"
-Special Blazes said to Mama Roo when she asked about Bee Six Vee, which was waiting impassively just outside the barn door.
-"And don't you worry either,"
-the tiger continued to Sindy.
-"We'll be in Sandy Bend in time for dinner, and there's a place along by the river that does the best milkshakes in the world."

-After one final hug from her mother,
-Sindy climbed onto the seat next to Thoughtful.
-"Toot toot!"
-Able sang out.
-Its spoked cartwheels began to turn, slowly at first and then faster.
-Maddy twisted around for one last glimpse of her mother waving goodbye.

 Gumption rolled onto his back and pillowed his arms beneath his head.
 A moment later he was asleep.